python-cachier/cachier/README.rst

 Features
 ========

+* Pure Python.
+* Compatible with Python 2.7+ and Python 3.5+.
 * Tested on Linux and OS X systems.
 Does not support Windows.
-* Compatible with Python 2.7+ and Python 3.5+.
 * A simple interface.
 * Defining "shelf life" for cached values.
 * Local caching using pickle files.